tpetzold/Webex-Expiring-Recordings-List/README.md

 Run the app again choose option 2.

-- This will download all recordings that were retrived from step 1 and save them to the "Downloaded-Recordings" folder.
+- This will download all recordings that were retrieved from step 1 and save them to the "Downloaded-Recordings" folder.

 ---